Urban area: Pakistan

 Urbanisation in Pakistan has increased since the time of independence and has several different causes.
 The majority of southern Pakistan's population lives along the Indus River.
 Karachi is its most populous city.
 In the northern half of the country, most of the population lives in an arc formed by the cities of Lahore, Faisalabad, Rawalpindi, Islamabad, Gujranwala, Sialkot, Gujrat, Jhelum, Sargodha, Sheikhupura, Nowshera, Mardan and Peshawar.
 During 1990–2008, city dwellers made up 36% of Pakistan's population, making it the most urbanised nation in South Asia.
 Furthermore, 50% of Pakistanis live in towns of 5,000 people or more.

 Karachi is the most populated city in Pakistan closely followed by Lahore according to the 2017 Census.

-Bangladesh

-In Bangladesh, there are total 532 urban areas, which are divided into three categories.
-Those are City Corporation, Municipal Corporation (Pourasova) and Upazila town.
-Among those urban areas, Dhaka is the largest city by population and area, with a population of 19.10 million.
-In Bangladesh, there are total 11 City Corporations and 329 Municipal Corporations and 203 Small towns, which serves as the center for Upazilas.
-According to 2011 population census, Bangladesh has an urban population of 28%, with a growth rate of 2.8%.
-At this growth rate, it is estimated that the urban population of Bangladesh will reach 79 million or 42% of total population by 2035.

 Southeast Asia

 Philippines

+In 2020, 54 percent of the Philippine population lived in urban areas.
 With an estimated population of 16.3 million, Metro Manila is the most populous metropolitan area in the Philippines and the 11th in the world.
 However, the greater urban area is the 5th largest in the world with a population of 20,654,307 people (2010 estimate).